knjcode/photoshare/README.md

 photoshare
 ==========

-scripts and stylesheets for photo sharing
+Scripts and stylesheets for photo sharing with browser